Jacobsen syndrome

 Physiotherapy Management

-Jacobsen syndrome is a chromosomal disorder in which children with JS will have a global developmental delays, presented by delayed motor and speech milestones.
+Jacobsen syndrome is a chromosomal disorder in which children with JS will have global developmental delays, presented by delayed motor and speech milestones.

 Hence, they should be referred to physical and/or occupational therapists for early intervention in order to overcome the motor developmental delay.